 If you have more than one car on your policy and you "stack" your uninsured/underinsured coverage, your selected limit is multiplied by the number of cars.
 If you're a Pennsylvania driver with UMBI limits of $50,000/$100,000 and you have 2 cars on your policy, stacking would increase your limits to $100,000 per person, $200,000 per accident.

 Adding uninsured/underinsured coverage to your car insurance policy

 If you live in a state where this coverage is optional and want to add it to your Esurance policy, you can login to do this anytime.

-If you're not a customer and you're in the market for new car insurance, start your free quote now.
+If you're not a customer and you're in the market for new car insurance, start a personalized quote now.

 The Esurance Coverage Counselor®

-Get personalized coverage recommendations in just a few minutes.
+Get personalized policy coverage options in just a few minutes.

 Car insurance in your state

 Find essential info on coverage options available in your neck of the woods.